633 W 5th Street #2890

-- Repetitive motions that tax the body or done in the wrong manner.
+Repetitive motions that tax the body or are done in the wrong manner.
 These are often the most dangerous if done repeatedly without time for the body to recover.

 Severe conditions related to work.
 This often includes working in environments that are too hot or too cold.
 In other cases, this includes working in areas without proper ventilation.

 I always recommend consulting a medical professional in cases like this.
 So let’s say that the doc believes you have an overexertion injury and found the proximate cause.
 What should you do?
 There are several options.